rob-blackbourn/jetblack-js-date/manual/guide/timezones.md

 For detail on IANA timezones see {@page ./iana-timezones.md}.

-The following create a new date for the first of January 200 in the Europe/Brussels timezone.
+The following creates a new date for the first of January 200 in the Europe/Brussels timezone.

 ```js